ZelTroN-2k3/lexikotron/README.md

 * Prestashop 1.6.1.15

 ## Features
+* Update v1.0.1
+* Langage Module En/Fr
-* Update Multilangage tested prestashop 1.16.1.15
+* Multilangage (BackOffice Prestashop) tested Prestashop 1.16.1.15

 ### Configuration
 * You can configure the title of the front page